The Cost of a New Smile: Breaking Down Prices for Whitening, Veneers, and More

 One of the most affordable cosmetic dentistry options, composite bonding involves your dentist applying layers of composite resin to a tooth to fill in minor chips or cracks on its surface, or to cover up stains and other imperfections.
 This is similar to the material used in a filling, and will be colour-matched to the shade of the surrounding tooth and polished after it hardens for a seamless finish.

 The cost of composite bonding depends on how much restoration needs to be done, starting from $198 to cover a single surface chip on one tooth.
-If a larger surface area needs to be treated, your dentist may suggest a composite veneer instead.
+If a larger surface area needs to be treated, your dentist may suggest a composite veneer or even a crown instead.
+Learn more about veneers vs crowns vs composite bonding in our blog here.

-Composite resin restorations last between 4 to 8 years on average, before needing to be replaced and may require repairs from time to time.
+Composite resin restorations may last between 4 to 8 years on average with proper care and maintenance, before needing to be replaced and may require repairs from time to time.

 Dental veneers are a popular treatment that can address various aesthetic issues with teeth, from covering stains and discolouration to modifying the shape, size and alignment of teeth, or closing gaps.
 Composite veneers are made from composite resin that’s built up directly on the tooth by your dentist, then cured and polished for a natural-looking finish.